acol248/dash-pi/README.md

 ## Getting Started

-Install the `picamera2` and `dotenv` python dependencies.
-The easiest way to achieve this, especially if this device will be dedicated to running as a dash camera, is to run:

-`sudo apt install python3-picamera2`
+Install the required dependencies.

-`sudo apt install python3-dotenv`
+`sudo apt update`

-`sudo apt install opencv-python`
+`sudo apt install python3-picamera2 python3-dotenv python3-opencv build-essential libcap-dev libcamera-dev python3-kms++`

 ## Usage

+Run `./setup.sh` to install the python app to the Raspberry Pi's boot services.
+The service will start automatically and will attempt to keep itself running whenever the Pi is on.
+To remove the service and any related files, run `./uninstall.sh`.
+The removal script also gives the option to remove the application files.

-The script can be launched directly with `python3 app.py` or can be launched via the shell script using `./launcher.sh`, after ensuring the correct file permissions are set.
+The Python app can also be launched directly with `python3 app.py`.
+The script can then be gracefully terminated using Ctrl+C.

-The script can be gracefully terminated using Ctrl+C, if running locally, or by using the terminate script `./terminate.sh`.